I’m a developer and as such, I very much have a developer’s mindset… Fonts what fonts? You can read it can’t you?

 A Note About Performance

 Web fonts slow your website down.
 There is no way around it.
 You are requiring your visitors to download resources so that they can see things as intended.
 This takes bandwidth and time.
 So with this in mind, you will want to keep your fonts to a minimum.
 For example, within our Genius Stack WordPress development service, we typically advise clients to pick one font for their headline and one for their main body font.

 It’s important to note that often times if you pick a bold and regular for two fonts, you are in fact loading up 4 founts.
 Again keep things as simple as possible while maintaining your style and brand.

 Fonts We Use

-Within our website building services we license Adobe Fonts for our client’s use, often use Google Fonts or convert provided fonts to web fonts (woff and woff2).
+Within our website building services, we license Adobe Fonts for our client’s use, often using Google Fonts or converting provided fonts to web fonts (woff and woff2).
 We will often check with our clients if we are having trouble finding an online equivalent and/or are concerned about licensing.
 Ultimately it is our client’s responsibility to ensure they have the proper licensing for any font used on their website (image or text).